Key rules under the Australian Consumer Law

 The ACL includes a single national law covering unsolicited sales practices, including door-to-door selling, telephone sales and other forms of direct selling that do not take place in a retail context.

-The unsolicited Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use. agreements law in the ACL contains the following key rules:
+The unsolicited consumer agreements law in the ACL contains the following key rules:

 - supplier obligations about the way in which consumers are approached;